Hi everyone! You’ve come to the right place if you want to learn about the ranking factors for Google Maps.

 - Don’t post less than the businesses in the top 3 spots

-Creating an Impactful Experience with Rich GMB Media
+Creating an Impactful Experience with Rich GMB/GBP Media

-Embedding attractive GMB posts to the blog posts of your website can help you increase engagement signals across all your social media elements.
+Embedding attractive Google Business posts to the blog posts of your website can help you increase engagement signals across all your social media elements.
 Your click-through rates will also be enhanced with this strategy!

-Your email marketing campaigns and Google My Business posts should work together to create a cohesive advertising message.
-Your GMB post offer is important, so the next time you send out an email campaign make sure it’s on your list of priorities.
+Your email marketing campaigns and Google Business posts should work together to create a cohesive advertising message.
+Your Business post offer is important, so the next time you send out an email campaign make sure it’s on your list of priorities.

 Let’s explore how this strategy can increase your SEO efforts: